Frequently Asked Questions

 Answer:

 Maybe, but it's not clear.
 Recent experiments show that heating urine to 100 C (boiling point of H2O) actually increased the stability of EtG.
-The data are showing that at room temperature, in some individuals with nitrites and/or blood in urine, that EtG can deteriorate over a week.
-We are surmising that esterases associated with infection may be causing breakdown of EtG.
-Heating seems to prevent breakdown, possibly due to neutralizing the bacteria.
+The data appear to show that at room temperature, in some individuals with nitrites and/or blood in urine, that EtG is not stable.
+We are surmising that esterases associated with infection may cause breakdown of EtG.
+Heating seems to prevent breakdown, probably due to sterilizing the sample from the bacteria.
 So, the fact is that heat doesn't cause breakdown of EtG, it actually increases stability.
-It is possible, however, that bacteria would grow more rapidly in warmer weather (closer to body temperature) and it has been shown now that bacteria can breakdown EtG (but not EtS).

 Question?